 If you're no longer living together, remember to update your contents insurance details.

-You'll also need to update your life insurance policy as your ex is probably named as the person who the payout would be made to if you died.
+You'll also need to update your life insurance policy as your ex-partner is probably named as the person who the payout would be made to if you died.

 Review your will